Valentin Cojocaru

-Valentin Alexandru Cojocaru (born 1 October 1995) is a Romanian professional footballer who plays as a goalkeeper for Belgian First Division A club OH Leuven.
+Valentin Alexandru Cojocaru (born 1 October 1995) is a Romanian professional footballer who plays as a goalkeeper for Ekstraklasa club Pogoń Szczecin.

 Club career

 Steaua București

 In 2011, he was selected for a trial at Liverpool, but he returned to Steaua because the clubs couldn't agree on a transfer sum.

 He made his first appearance for Steaua București on 7 May 2013 against Gloria Bistrița, a game won with the score of 1–0.
 He is the son of former football referee Ispas Cojocaru.

 On 1 September 2016, Crotone announced the signing of Cojocaru on loan with a buy-out option.

 On 26 January 2017, Cojocaru joined Italian club Frosinone on loan.

 Apollon Limassol

 On 7 September 2017, Apollon Limassol announced the signing of Cojocaru.
 On 22 January 2018, Apollon Limassol mutually agreed to end player's contract.

 Viitorul Constanța

 On 24 January 2018, Cojocaru joined Liga I side Viitorul Constanța.

-On 24 January 2020, Cojocaru joined Liga I side Voluntari on loan until the end of the season with a buy-out option.
+On 24 January 2020, Cojocaru was sent on loan to another Liga I club Voluntari until the end of the season with a buy-out option.